MixinNetwork/mvm.dev/src/registry/deploy.md

 ## Summary

-We introduced how to deploy a contract in [Quorum network](/quorum/join)。 You should save the deployed contract address，which will be used in [Call Contract](/registry/call)。
+We introduced how to deploy a contract in [Quorum network](/quorum/join).
+You should save the deployed contract address, which will be used in [Call Contract](/registry/call).